Shubham-Balgotra/Netflix_movie_recommendation/README.md

 7. Model Evaluation: Assess the performance of the recommendation models using appropriate evaluation metrics, such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).

-8. Deployment: Deploy the recommendation system as a user-friendly application or API that allows users to receive personalized movie suggestions.

 # Expected Outcome: